 You’ve added some string cheese to your child’s school lunch box, and they forgot to eat it.
 Now it’s supper time, and you’re not quite sure if the cheese is still okay to eat after a whole day in your child’s rucksack.
 Does string cheese go bad if not refrigerated?

-Or maybe you had opened a package of string cheese a few days ago, and you’re wondering for how long will the cheese stay fresh and tasty.
-Or if maybe you can freeze the leftovers instead of desperately trying to squeeze them into your meals.
+Or maybe you opened a package of string cheese a few days ago, and you’re wondering for how long will the cheese stay fresh and tasty.
+Or if you can freeze the leftovers instead of desperately trying to fit them into your meals.

 How to Store String Cheese

 Also, don’t let the cheese to sit on the counter for longer than it’s necessary.
-Semi-soft cheese like string cheese will quickly degrade at room temperature.
+Semi-soft cheese like string cheese degrades quite quickly at room temperature.
 So changes in taste are quite possible if it’s left sitting out for too long.
 And you definitely don’t want to add cheese that’s already starting to dry out to your kid’s lunch.

 Can You Freeze String Cheese?

 Freezing cheese, in general, is an object of an ongoing debate.
 If you scoured the Internet for opinions, you would find as many fans of freezing cheeses as people advising against it.
 With such a situation in mind, the best answer to this question is: you tell me.

 Generally, the firmer the cheese, the better it freezes.
 So yes, you can freeze string cheese and the results shouldn’t be that bad.
 Please note, however, that the freezing and thawing process will make the cheese more crumbly.